Rockets vs. Kings Player Props Betting Odds

 |AST

-- The 16.5-point over/under for Alperen Sengun on Saturday is 2.8 lower than his season scoring average.

-- He has collected nine boards per game, which is less than his prop bet for Saturday's game (10.5).
+- He has grabbed nine boards per game, which is less than his prop bet in Monday's game (9.5).

-- Sengun averages 6.7 assists, 1.2 more than his over/under for Saturday.
+- Sengun averages 0.7 made three-pointers, 0.2 more than his over/under on Monday.

 Get Sengun gear at Fanatics!